 This was a most memorable food day with a very sweet friend!

 If you’re in Southern California, I highly urge you to make your way to these places to eat . . . and eat. . . and eat!
 (If I haven’t linked the places to their addresses, I’ve listed them below.)

 And of course, if I were you, I’d get started on these Spicy Pickled Cucumbers.
 Add them to your weekend recipes — or use them as a yummy side dish!

 237 S. Garfield Avenue, Monterey Park

-- Pour the salted cucumbers into a strainer and drain and rinse them with cold water.
+Pour the salted cucumbers into a strainer and drain and rinse them with cold water.
 Dry them with paper towels and place them in a new mixing bowl.
+Set aside.

-- In a small sauté pan, heat the sugar with the vinegar only until the sugar has dissolved, about 2 minutes.
+In a small sauté pan, over low heat, warm the sugar with the vinegar only until the sugar has dissolved, about 2 minutes.
+You can stir it a bit as it warms.
 Pour this over the cucumbers and gently mix.
 Let them marinate in the refrigerator for about 2 hours.